 - New Year Surprise, Illustrated by Di Wu (NLA Publishing, 2016)

 Ruth Clare did a degree in biochemistry/ journalism before realising she wanted to be an actor.
 After years of bit parts and cruel rejections, Ruth found solace in the world of words.
 She has been a professional writer since 2004, writing for magazines, creating a range of educational materials, as well as copywriting for a wide range of business clients.
+Ruth was a finalist in the 2014 Cowley Literary Award for an abridged excerpt from her memoir about the impact of the Vietnam War and PTSD on the next generation.

 - Enemy: A daughter's story of how her father brought the Vietnam War home (Penguin Random House, 2016)